 Recognition for a PROJECT

 You had a great idea and managed to make it happen.
-Good job!
-Tell us what it is and we’ll recognize you and your project.
+Let us know about your success and we’ll support your work with the recognition it deserves.

-- Led by one person to a group of people
+- are led by one person or a group of people;

 Recognition for an AWARD